 Throughout the day photographs will be taken of all riders to commemorate their track riding experience.
 Our photographer of note is Peter Wileman, or Pete the Pic as we like to call him.
 His photographs are stunning and are available on-line here www.peterwilemanphotography.com and at most circuits on the day.

 If you really want to get the full benefit and assure a lot of quality photo's, please speak to Pete in the morning who will then fit a sticker on your bike so he can concentrate on getting you the best shots of your day.

 Throughout the year we run a number of open pitlane (OPL) track days for experience riders who prefer to ride without the constraints of timed sessions.
 On these days, the number of participants is limited so you can be guaranteed maximum track time (Strictly no lower group riders please.)

 PLEASE NOTE *

-We strongly recommend only fast group and confident upper inters riders for our OPL trackdays.
+We strongly recommend only advanced group and confident upper middle riders for our OPL trackdays.
 This is for yours and our other customers safety as this event does attract the more confident faster riders.
 It is your responsibility to assess your ability before booking a OPL.
 (If you are unsure but would like to book a OPL, please ask an instructor on a normal trackday to ride out with you and give feedback)